abhisheksingh98/VidFlix-FE/README.md

-This Project is the Front End of a Video Renting Application called VidFlix made using ReactJS and Redux
+This Project is the Front End of a Video Renting Application called VidFlix made using ReactJS and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).